 To combat their low self esteem and keep their heads held high, some people have resorted to renting luxury cars over the Chinese New Year so they can drive up to their relatives’ homes in style.
 Then there are those who believe that making a grand entrance in a Porsche is “auspicious”.
 Seven days’ rental usually costs over $700 for a Honda Fit and around $1,800 for a Mercedes CLA200 AMG.
 At such prices, you’d better hope your relatives are impressed enough to give you a bigger ang bao this year.

 Chinese New Year is a particularly dreaded time of year for singles, who must endure their relatives’ questions about when they plan to finally find someone and stop collecting ang baos from them.

-In fact, some women are so terrified by the scrutiny of sneering aunties that they’ve resorted to renting boyfriends from businesses like Real Man SG.
+In fact, some women are so terrified by the scrutiny of sneering aunties that they’ve resorted to renting boyfriends from businesses like Get Together.
 These guys are basically social escorts who’re also available for, uh, other services, but whom some women choose to rent solely for Chinese New Year visiting.

 Of course, there is an abundance of female social escorts available for men who wish to do likewise.

 Like it or not, CNY involves a lot of travelling.
 If you don’t have a car and yet have multiple relatives’ homes to visit, you’d better pray they all live near MRT stations, or else you’re going to spend a lot of time on the road.

 It’s therefore a relief that public transport operating hours are going to be extended on the eve of Chinese New Year, when ethnic Chinese head to their relatives’ homes for reunion dinner (and the rest of the country parties at Clarke Quay).
 That means you’ll still be able to take the bus or MRT home even if you get stuck listening to your aunties and uncles’ stories till late at night.